Op-amp Circuits Include:

 Operational amplifiers provide an excellent way of making and designing notch filters.
-Op amp active notch filters are very effective whilst being easy to design and construct.
+Op amp circuits for active notch filters are very effective whilst being easy to design and construct using a minimal number of electronic components.

 Notch filter response